Bachelor of Education (Primary/Elementary) as a Second Degree Conjoint with a Certificate in STEM Ed

 This program is available only at the St. John’s Campus.

-To be considered for admission to the bachelor of education (primary/elementary) as a second degree program, conjoint with a certificate in STEM Education, students must have been awarded a bachelor’s degree from a university recognized by Memorial University; achieved a cumulative average of at least 65 per cent or an average of at least 65 per cent on the last attempted 30 credit hours; and completed a minimum of:
+To be considered for admission to the bachelor of education (primary/elementary) as a second degree program, conjoint with a certificate in STEM Education, students must have been awarded an approved bachelor’s degree or been approved (prior to the program start) for the award of a bachelor's degree from a university recognized by Memorial University; achieved a cumulative average of at least 65 per cent or an average of at least 65 per cent on the last attempted 30 credit hours; and completed a minimum of:

 - Six credit hours in English.
 (English as a Second Language courses cannot be used to satisfy this requirement.)